jivadevoe/UIAlertView-Blocks/README.md

 That's it!

 The UIActionSheet category works virtually the same as the UIAlertView.
 Just check out the header for the initializer you need to use.
 It's very straightforward.

+The UIBarButtonItem category adds a new initializer taking an RIButtonItem:

+    [[UIBarButtonItem alloc] initWithStyle:UIBarButtonItemStyleBordered
+                                      item:buttonItem];

 FIND THIS USEFUL?
 -----------------